viamrobotics/docs/docs/getting-started/installation.md

 ## Adding your Pi on the Viam App

-In your web browser, navigate to the Viam App ([https://app.viam.com](https://app.viam.com)) and log in.
+In your web browser, navigate to the Viam app ([https://app.viam.com](https://app.viam.com)) and log in.
 This means either you can continue with your Viam email address or a personal email you can sign up with.

 Once you are logged in, create a new location by filling out the form on the left and then clicking `New Location`.